JoakimWretlind/Routing-internal-jsonData-nextJS/README.md

 ## About

-Dynamic routing between a list and details from a json-file stored inside the project.
+Dynamic routing, with static generation, between a list and details of people from a json-file stored inside the project.
 Some animations to sparkle it up a bit.

 ## Tech Used